 Shopping solely on price

 Building a home can be a costly endeavour, so it can be tempting to use price as a key determining factor when it comes to choosing individual elements.
-And while value for money is of course a consideration with any purchase, when it comes to your front door, it’s important that it isn’t the only consideration.
+While value for money is of course a consideration with any purchase, when it comes to your front door, it’s important that it isn’t the only consideration.

 As mentioned above, the type of door you get and the material you choose must be right for your specific circumstances – there’s no point going for the cheapest option if it’s not going to stand the test of time for you.
 We suggest researching exactly what you need and then talking to a few door professionals to weigh up your options.
 Remember, your door is the first impression people will have of your home and something you’ll use every single day, so quality and expertise should be the ultimate consideration.